Thykp/OOP_Project/backend/scripts/README.md

 1. Compile the project automatically
 2. Scan all backend classes
-3. Generate the diagram in `scripts/out/class-diagram.puml`
+3. Generate the PlantUML diagram in `scripts/out/class-diagram.puml`
+4. Validate and fix any syntax issues
+5. Convert the diagram to XML format (`class-diagram.xml`)
+6. Convert the diagram to UML format (`class-diagram.uml`)
+7. Convert the diagram to PNG format (`class-diagram.png`)

+All output files will be saved in `scripts/out/` directory.

 ### Manual Execution